KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 - Add `cxx`, `cxx-qt`, as well as `cxx-qt-lib` as dependencies
 - Add `cxx-qt-build` as a build dependency

-In the end, your `Cargo.toml` should look similar to this (note that `path` for the dependencies is only needed for the example within the cxx-qt repository; in your project you'd use the version from crates.io):
+In the end, your `Cargo.toml` should look similar to this.

 ```toml,ignore
 {{#include ../../../examples/qml_minimal/rust/Cargo.toml:book_all}}
 ```

+> Note that instead of the `{ path = "..." }` arguments for the CXX-Qt crates, you should instead use the versions from [crates.io](https://crates.io/search?q=cxx-qt).
+> As described in the code comment above each dependency.

 We'll then also need to add a script named `build.rs` next to our `Cargo.toml`:
 ```rust,ignore